 We're not sure where Reuben, the firstborn, went in between the brothers throwing Joseph into the pit and Joseph being sold to the Midianites.
 Reuben's absence, however, made way for Judah, the fourth born, to execute his own plan without interference.
-These may seem like subtle details, but Judah's influence over his brothers and his rising position will prove significant later.
+These may seem like subtle details but Judah's influence over his brothers and his rising position will prove significant later.

 Look back at verses 33-35.
-What was so insidious about Jacob's sons trying to comfort him?
+What was so puzzling about Jacob's sons trying to comfort him?

 I'm trying to picture the scene: the brothers circled around their dad speaking comforting words to him, embracing him with loud cries, knowing all the while that his son wasn't dead, rather that he'd been sold at their very hands.
 Based on the brothers' fabricated evidence, Jacob drew his own conclusion that Joseph had been devoured by an animal.
-So technically the brothers didn't lie about what really happened, perhaps relieving their own consciences, albeit falsely.

 While we're quick to condemn the brothers for their deceit, how many times have we tried to comfort someone we've hurt without first admitting the pain we've inflicted upon them?
 How many times have we tried to make amends without first giving an honest and heartfelt confession?
-How many times have we knowingly led someone down the wrong path without technically lying?